K-means for Evolving Data Streams: Streaming Lloyd's Algorithm

 \subsection{Hungarian Initialization}

-An interesting analytical result can be acquired considering another assumption together with Theorem \ref{prop:eqq}.
+An interesting analytical result can be acquired considering another assumption along with Theorem \ref{theo:bound}.
 Assume that each centroid $\textbf{c}_k$ has a single pair of centroids $\textbf{c}_k^*,\textbf{c}_{\sig}^0$ which are the closest to itself from both sets $C^*$ and $C^0$, and are distinct for each centroid $\textbf{c}_k$.
-We can index the centroid $\textbf{c}_k$ as in $C^*$, but a different index $k'=\sig$ may be needed for the centroid in $C^0$.
-Then, we can re-write the upper-bound given in Eq. \ref{eq:generalUpper} as follows:
+We can index the centroid $\textbf{c}_k$ like the centroids in $C^*$, but a different indexation $k'=\sig$ may be needed for the centroids in $C^0$, represented by the permutation $\sig$.
+Then, we can re-write the upper-bound given in (\ref{eq:generalUpper}) as follows: